All too often I hear statements such as these:

 I bet you can relate to that.

-How many of our fears are tied to what someone else thinks of us?
-When in reality we have no control of what others think of us?
+All too often our fears are tied to what someone else thinks of us…when in reality we have no control of what others think of us.

 What others think of us is none of our business.